 People of the Nations

-The Creator has an eternal reward for all who struggled to do what is right according to according to Natural Law37 .
+The Creator has an eternal reward for all who struggled to do what is right according to Natural Law37 .
 But those who are under Natural Law cannot accomplish the purpose of God on earth38 .
 Before Messiah can return to the earth, there must be a people, separate from the nations of the world, obeying His commands39 .

 It has become clear to us that the holy, set-apart nation would not even be able to exist on the earth apart from the influence of righteous men in civil government — men who would uphold free exercise of religion and other basic human rights40 .